-In the paper, I first looked at some authors who tried to accomodate animals in Kant’s very anthropocentric ethical framework.
+In the paper, I first looked at some authors who tried to accommodate animals in Kant’s very anthropocentric ethical framework.
 Then something strange happened.
 The paper sort of took over and decided to consider not only whether animals can be ethical patients but whether they can be ethical agents as well, and Kantians at that.
 Does that happen to anyone else?
 It seems to happen to me quite often.
-Unless I make a really good outline, I never know what the hell I am writing until it’s written :) If you read all the way to the end, you can also see that I haz a puppy and I think about our inter-species interactions alot.
+Unless I make a really good outline, I never know what the hell I am writing until it’s written :) If you read all the way to the end, you can also see that I haz a puppy and I think about our inter-species interactions a lot.
 I don’t know if that was a TMI moment and wonder if my professor was raising their eyebrows all the way up or what.
 Oh well 🐶

 A Consideration of the Moral Status of Animals in Kantian Ethical Frameworks